Caryio/FaceRecognition/README.md

 3. Run the code.

 ## Thanks
-- Many, many thanks to my teacher, Pro.
-Pan.
+- Many, many thanks to my teacher, Prof. Pan.
 - Thanks to TA, Dr. Wang and Dr. Huang.